-Also dropped down to the conbini to buy some breakfast.
+I dropped down to the conbini to buy some breakfast.

-Got two onigiris to eat again and some bottled milk tea.
+Ended up getting two onigiris to eat again and some bottled milk tea.
 Pretz was for later in the night if I went hungry, lol.

 The toothpaste and toothbrush we were supplied with weren’t very good so I decided to go buy my own.
 Turns out Japan’s toothbrushes are really small compared to UK.
 Maybe 2/3 of the size.